howicodestuff/howicodestuff.github.io/_posts/2018-1-12-a-roadmap-to-machine-learning.md

 ### Step 2: Classrom - Basics

-In this step, we'll focus on learning the basics of machine learning.
+In this step, we'll **focus on learning the basics of machine learning**.
 We need to learn what it is, where it's used, what different types of machine learning exist, and get familiar with some of the major algorithms and working with data.
-You should get a good feel for how good, usable data is structured after finishing either of these courses and/or books.
-I recommend you pick both a book and a course.
+You should get a good feel for how good, usable data is structured after finishing either of these courses and/or books. **I recommend you pick both a book and a course.**

 * [Intro to Machine Learning (Udacity course)](https://www.udacity.com/course/intro-to-machine-learning--ud120)
     - This course is the standard one you should follow if you're not really strong with math.